Gifts of Securities

 How to Transfer Your Gift of Securities to the University of Saint Joseph

-Provide the number of shares, descriptions of shares, and symbol or CUSIP #.
+Please provide number of shares, description of shares, and symbol or CUSIP number.

-If your broker has questions, they can contact the Fidelity office where we have our account:
+If your broker has questions, they can contact:

 Acknowledgement Procedure